-As far as I’m aware, the market is also where you go to grab any sort of Charleston tour, especially ghost tours in Charleston, SC.
+As far as I’m aware, within walking distance of the market is also where you go to grab any sort of Charleston tour, especially ghost tours in Charleston, SC.
 Bulldog Tours and Palmetto Carriage Works are both located around here.
 Both provide respectively the best walking tours and carriage rides in Charleston.

 A Selection of the Coolest Charleston City Market Hotels

 If you’re looking to stay at one of the Charleston City Market hotels, be ready to pay an arm and a leg.
 While these are some of the best places to stay in Charleston, you’re more than likely paying for the location.
 This is definitely the case at the Market Pavilion Hotel, the Belmond Charleston Place, or any of the other hotels near the market.
 Some of the cooler boutique hotels in historic downtown Charleston and nearby include the Spectator Hotel, and the Grand Bohemian.